Skip to main content

 Coverage instrumentation

 The Jazzer agent inserts coverage markers into the JVM bytecode during class loading.
-It is possible to restrict instrumentation to only a subset of classes with the --instrumentation_includes flag.
-This is especially useful if coverage inside specific packages is of higher interest, e.g., the user library under test rather than an external parsing library in which the fuzzer is likely to get lost.
+It's possible to restrict instrumentation to only a subset of classes with the --instrumentation_includes flag.
+This is especially useful if coverage inside specific packages is of higher interest, for example, the user library under test rather than an external parsing library in which the Fuzzer is likely to get lost.
 Similarly, there is --instrumentation_excludes to exclude specific classes from instrumentation.
 Both flags take a list of glob patterns for the java class name separated by colon:

 --instrumentation_includes=com.my_com.**:com.other_com.** --instrumentation_excludes=com.my_com.crypto.**

-By default, JVM-internal classes and Java as well as Kotlin standard library classes are not instrumented, so these do not need to be excluded manually.
+By default, JVM-internal classes and Java as well as Kotlin standard library classes aren't instrumented, so you don't have to exclude them manually.

 Value profile